doganparlak/doganparlak.github.io/_pages/education.md

 In order to improve my vision and deepen my skills in Data Science while taking advantage of being in the center of finance, I joined University of Zurich as a MSc student with Data Science major, Banking and Finance minor.
 In this step of my life, I realized that my passion in soccer had to be combined with data.
 Meeting [Ulrik Brandes](https://gess.ethz.ch/en/the-department/people/person-detail.html?persid=239462) is the turning point on my career.
 I have joined his Social Networks Lab at ETH Zurich and started working on soccer analytics.

 ### Noteable Courses
-Soccer Analytics, Deep Learning, Network Analysis, Foundations of Data Science, Applied Business Modelling and Analytics, Quantitative Finance, Finance and Machine Learning, Introduction to Social Networks, Database Systems
+Soccer Analytics, Deep Learning, Network Analysis, Foundations of Data Science, Applied Business Modelling and Analytics, Quantitative Finance, Finance and Machine Learning, Introduction to Social Networks, Database Systems.

 ## Bilkent University, Turkey
 After ranking 26.580 out of 2.225.386 participants in the university entrance exam, I had the glorious oppurtunity to pursue my BSc degree at Bilkent University as an Electircal and Electronics student.
 I first had the oppurtunity to discover my own interests in Data Science and Finance by taking several compulsory and elective courses.